How many of you would like the best and quickest way to get your students to listen ?

 I thought I would also show you how I keep all these games organized.
 I absolutely love this container.
 I actually have 4 of these, so that tells you how much I love them!

 Just click on the picture below to check it out at Amazon.
 I am an affiliate and will get a small commission on it, so I appreciate that if you decide to purchase it.
+It is Prime so you can get it in 2 days.
+I believe you can also get these cases at Michaels from time to time.
+Just click on the picture below to check them out.

 I love how I can carry this case around too.
 I brought this home so I could redo the titles on the individual cases.
 I had a sweet man come into class to help me and I made the mistake of thinking that just because he was a former teacher, that he would know what to write on the labels, oh well, at least he put all the game cards in the cases for me so I feel more organized, and can put my hands on these cards when I need them.